coderazzi/aws_codeartifact_maven/README.md

 ## Usage

-After installation, a menu entry appear under Tools: **Generate AWS CodeArtifact credentials for Maven**
+After installation, a menu entry appear under Tools: **Generate AWS CodeArtifact Auth Token for Maven**

 When selected, a window appears to enter the required details: